 Company Group Total

-Fees paid for non-audit work (in 66 0 66
+Fees paid for non-audit work (in 43 0 43

 thousands of euros)

-Fees paid for non-audit work as a 34.74% 0.00% 24.26%
+Fees paid for non-audit work as a 24.86 0.00 16.86

 percentage of the total fees charged by the

 audit firm (%)

-C.1.38 State whether the audit report on the financial statements for the previous year shows reservations or qualifications.
-If yes, state the reasons provided by the Chairman of the Audit Committee explaining the contents and scope of these reservations or qualifications.
+C.1.33 State whether the audit report on the financial statements for the previous year shows reservations or qualifications.
+If yes, state the reasons provided to the shareholders in the AGM by the Chairman of the Audit Committee explaining the contents and scope of these reservations or qualifications.

-C.1.39 Indicate the number of consecutive years during which the current audit firm has been auditing the financial statements of the company and/or its group.
+C.1.34 Indicate the number of consecutive years during which the current audit firm has been auditing the individual an/or consolidated financial statements of the company.
 Likewise, indicate for how many years the current firm has been auditing the financial statements as a percentage of the total number of years over which the financial statements have been audited:

-Company Group

-Number of consecutive years 1 1
+Indiviual Consolidated Number of consecutive years 2 2

-Number of years audited by current audit firm/Number of years the company's financial statements have been audited (%) 4.54% 4.54%
+Indiviual Consolidated Number of years audited by current audit firm/Number of years the company's financial statements have been audited (%) 9.1 9.1

-C.1.40 State whether there is any procedure for directors to receive external advice and, if so, describe it:
+C.1.35 State whether there is any procedure for directors to receive the information they need to prepare for meetings of the Board and its committees in good time: